mishoo/queen.lisp/README.txt

 - (perft game depth &optional count-mates) -- return PERFT results for the current game, to the given depth.
-Pass true for `count-mates` if you'd like to count checkmates as well (drastically increases the run time).
+Pass true for `count-mates` if you'd like to count checkmates as well (slightly increases the run time).

 - (divide game depth) -- used for debugging; see [1] for more information about PERFT and DIVIDE.